vmware/terraform-provider-avi/website/docs/d/avi_fileobject.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `checksum` - Sha1 checksum of the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `compressed` - This field indicates whether the file is gzip-compressed.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `created` - Timestamp of creation for the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `description` - Description of the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `expires_at` - Timestamp when the file will be no longer needed and can be removed by the system.
 If this is set, a garbage collector process will try to remove the file after this time.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `is_federated` - This field describes the object's replication scope.
 If the field is set to false, then the object is visible within the controller-cluster and its associated service-engines.
 If the field is set to true, then the object is replicated across the federation.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `name` - Name of the file object.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `path` - Path to the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `read_only` - Enforce read-only on the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `restrict_download` - Flag to allow/restrict download of the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `size` - Size of the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `type` - Type of the file.
 Enum options - OTHER_FILE_TYPES, IP_REPUTATION, GEO_DB, TECH_SUPPORT, HSMPACKAGES, IPAMDNSSCRIPTS, CONTROLLER_IMAGE.
 Field introduced in 20.1.1.
-Allowed in basic(allowed values- other_file_types) edition, essentials(allowed values- other_file_types) edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials(allowed values- other_file_types) edition, basic(allowed values- other_file_types) edition, enterprise with cloud services edition.
 * `uuid` - Uuid of the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `version` - Version of the file.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.